NAL-i5K/genomics-workspace/sphinx_doc/dashboard.md

 The dictionary keys should be the ids of the HTML fields to set with JQuery.
 The dictionary values should be the value to insert in the field.

-Then your Jquery looks like a bunch of conditional statements where JQuery plugs value X into field Y if Y is present, and if not default behavior occurs.
+Then your Jquery looks like a bunch of conditional statements where JQuery plugs value X into field Y, if X is present, and if not default behavior occurs.

 The back-end relinquishes control by passing data to the front-end in the call to render the Django HTML template.